openpnp/openpnp/DetectCircularSymmetry.md

 **maxDiameter**: Maximum diameter, in pixels, of the wanted circular feature.
 This should always be a bit larger than the actual diameter, because the symmetry analysis needs some margin area to detect radial image gradients.

-**maxDistance**: Maximum search distance, in pixels, from the nominal location of the feature (usually from the center of the camera view).
+**maxDistance**: Maximum search distance (radius), in pixels, from the nominal location of the feature (usually from the center of the camera view).
+The search distance will be cropped to the image margin.

+**searchWidth**: Maximum search width, in pixels, across the nominal location of the feature.
+If 0 is given, 2 × **maxDistance** is taken i.e. there is no limit applied.

+**searchHeight**: Maximum search height, in pixels, across the nominal location of the feature.
+If 0 is given, 2 × **maxDistance** is taken i.e. there is no limit applied.

 ## Vision Operations Control